VSI Archive Backup System for OpenVMS Installation Guide

 In command format descriptions, vertical bars separate choices within brackets or braces.
 Within brackets, the choices are options; within braces, at least one choice is required.
 Do not type the vertical bars on the command line.

-This typeface represents the introduction of a new term.
-It also represents the name of an argument, an attribute, or a reason.
+Bold type represents the name of an argument, an attribute, or a reason.
+It also represents the introduction of a new term.

-Uppercase text indicates a command, the name of a routine, the name of a file, or the abbreviation for a system privilege.
+Uppercase type indicates the name of a routine, the name of a file, or the abbreviation for a system privilege.

 Monospace type